cljfx/cljfx/README.md

 Clicking `close` button will hide this window.

+App batches descriptions and re-renders views on fx thread only with last received description, so it is safe to call many times at once.
+Calls to app function return derefable that will contain component value with most recent description.

+Another useful aspect of app function that should be used during development is refresh functionality: you can call app function with zero args and it will recreate all the components with current description.

 ### Atoms

 Example above works, but it's not very convenient: what we'd really like